In My Life (2009 film): Production

 Initially, Manzano turned down the role of Mark Salvacion and admitted he was uncomfortable with the intimate scenes between the two male characters.
 He accepted the role after reading the script and understanding the character.
 His mother and co-star Vilma Santos, meanwhile, made it clear that she did not influence Manzano's decision.

 John Lloyd Cruz stated that he had no problem with the gay scenes, saying that he would do it as an actor.

+Release

+The film was theatrically released on September 16, 2009.
+The film received a television premiere on Cinema One on July 18, 2010.
+It also received a terrestrial television premiere on ABS-CBN on Christmas 2010, with almost 10 percent of national households tuned in (according to Kantar/TNS ratings).

 Reception

 In My Life was met with acclaim from critics and at the box office.
 Many people praised the storyline, meaning, and acting of Vilma Santos, John Lloyd Cruz, and Luis Manzano.

 The film garnered an unexpected ₱20,000,000 on its first day of release, and nearly ₱80,000,000 on its opening weekend.

 By the end of 2009, In My Life placed second on the Top 13 local 2009 Philippine movies list just behind You Changed My Life, which also starred Cruz.
 In My Life would have broken Philippine movie records if not for Typhoon Ondoy.

-The film had its television premiere on ABS-CBN on Christmas Day 2010.